-The Company's employee benefit commitment obligation is measured based on using a discounted cash flow analysis of expected cash flows to be paid in future periods to the independent pension and OPEB trusts that were established upon the Company's emergence from CCAA.
-During the three months ended March 31, 2018, the Company adjusted the carrying value of the employee benefit commitment to reflect a \$20 million advance payment to the Pension and OPEB trusts, that was estimated as at December 31, 2017 to be paid during the year 2020.
-As a result of this accelerated payment and the impact to the present value of the employment benefit commitment, the Company recognized an increase of \$4 million in finance costs on the consolidated statements of income.
+In addition, during March 2018, the Company paid a \$20 million advance contribution pursuant to the Original OPEB Funding Agreement, that was estimated as at December 31, 2017 to be paid during the year 2020.
+As a result of this accelerated payment and the impact to the present value of the employee benefit commitment, the Company recognized an increase of \$4 million to the liability with a corresponding increase in finance costs on the consolidated statement of income.